Caen's Lair

 TUESDAY

-Tump had another pleasant morning, and his good mood lasted up until the late afternoon, when someone tapped him on the shoulder unexpectedly.
-He had settled on a stack of boxes which held as yet unused tiles to watch the new roof take shape, and had felt quite confident that everyone he didn't want to see would be busy until evening.
+Tump and the Abbots had a pleasantly uneventful morning, and his good mood lasted up until the late afternoon, when, without warning, someone tapped him on the shoulder.
+He had settled on a stack of boxes which held as yet unused tiles to watch the new roof take shape, and had felt quite confident that everyone he didn't want to see at the moment would be busy until evening.

 As Tump craned his head back now, he felt a jolt of maybe-panic, maybe-excitement go through him when he saw that it was Lia standing behind him.

 She was wearing a cardigan over a soft looking black and white striped t-shirt, gleaming oxfords and a long wool skirt, which made her look very proper, and older than she really was.
-By comparison, he felt a shabby in his scuffed up jorts and old flannel.
+By comparison, he felt like an unkempt teenager in his scuffed up jorts and faded flannel button up.

-"Hey," she said, her voice smooth and pleasant but utterly devoid of recognizeable emotion.
-She'd always talked like that, without any tone at all, unless she meant it to be part of the message.
-Her blankness made her the perfect canvas for strangers to project onto, and scarily good at moving through conversations without ever actually revealing her opinions on the matter at hand.
-It was why the old ladies at bakesales had liked her so much.
+"Hey," she said, her voice smooth yet utterly devoid of recognizable tone.
+She'd always talked like that, without any tone at all outside of rare outbursts of emotion.
+Her blankness made her the perfect canvas for strangers to project onto, and scarily good at directing conversations, leaving you to realize only after the fact that she had told you absolutely nothing.
+It was why the old ladies at church bakesales had liked her so much more than the rest of them.
+Maybe that was why she was dressed like she was trying to blend in with them.

-He had been close enough to her once to arrogantly presume to know what she was thinking.
-He'd fallen for it - his own version of her - although to be fair, for a long time she hadn't bothered correcting his assumptions either.
+Tump had been close enough to her once to arrogantly presume to be able to tell what Lia was thinking.
+He'd fallen for it: his own version of her.
+Although to be fair, for the longest time she hadn't bothered to correct him either.

 Now, he was very nearly a stranger again, looking up into her beautiful, blank face with not a clue as to what went on behind it.

-"Lia," he said, embarrassed at how much was plain to hear in that singular word.
+"Lia," he said, embarrassed at how much his voice revealed in just that single word.

-She sat down beside him gingerly and turned to watch the construction workers as he watched her.
+She sat down beside him gingerly, brushed her hands down her long skirt and turned to watch the construction work as he watched her.

-"How are you finding it, being back in Lake End?" she asked finally, only once he'd already become certain she wouldn't be the one to break the silence.
+"How are you finding being back in Lake End?" she asked finally - only once he'd already become certain he'd have to be the one to break the silence.

 Tump breathed out a weak laugh.

 "Honestly?
 It sucks.
-But not as bad as I imagined it might."
+But not as badly as I imagined it might."

-Out of left field as it was, she delivered it in the same tone she did everything; even, melodic, almost melancholic.
-Nonetheless Tump would have bet his life and everything he owned that he was reading that minute wrinkle in her nose correctly: sand she was angry.
+Out of left field as it was, she delivered it in the same tone she did everything; even, melodic, like communication was a mere mechanical consideration.
+And still Tump would have bet his life and everything he owned that he was reading that minute wrinkle in her nose correctly: she was angry.
+He'd not seen the expression many times, but those times had been memorable enough that he was sure.

 "I had to.
 I can't regret it."